|Chip+PIN Debit/Credit Cards in France|

 But in other situations, such as buying things from a machine (Métro and train tickets, for example), a PIN is required.
 You won't be able to use the machine without one.
 So...

 From some companies in the USA, you can request a PIN to go with your Chip+Signature card, making it a Chip+PIN card as well.
 With a new card, you may have to make your first transaction with a person (cashier) and use your signature, but after that your PIN should be active, and you should be able to use it as a Chip+PIN card in France.

 You may already have, and use, a Radio Frequency Identity (RFID) card: city transit passes for bus, metro, etc., such as Paris's Navigo, are RFID cards, as are any cards that you just touch or wave at a sensor: you just put the card on or near a sensor, the card and the sensor exchange information, and you're on your way.

 RFID technology is coming to bank, debit and credit cards.
-RFID cards have chips within them, but these chips do not have electrical contacts on the surface of the card, so they may not work on the EMV chip card system.
+RFID cards have chips within them, but may or may not have electrical contacts on the surface of the card, so they may not work on all EMV chip card system terminals.

 What to Do?

 —Ask your bank about Chip+PIN debit and credit cards, and obtain one if possible.

 —Use a chip+PIN cash/ATM card from your home bank to withdraw euros from cash machines (retrait, distributeur des billets) in France—if it works.

 —Inform your bank that you will be using your card abroad, in France, and that charges and cash withdrawals made with the card should be approved.

 —Bring cash (dollars, etc.) and convert it to euros at a bureau de change (curency exchange office)— but this can be quite expensive, as exchange offices charge commission of between 6% and 10% of the amount changed, plus a service fee of 2.50€ to 6.00€, meaning that if you give the exchange office US$100, you may receive less than $90 in euros.